 Poet and memoirist Alan Shapiro will read from his work on Tuesday, November 12, at 7:30 p.m., in Buckley Center room 163.
 His talk, part of the English department’s Readings and Lecture Series, is free and open to faculty, staff, students, and the public.

 As the author of eleven collections of poetry, Shapiro has explored family, loss, domesticity, and the daily aspects of people’s lives in free verse and traditional poetic forms.
 His most recent book of poems is Night of the Republic (Houghton Mifflin Harcourt, 2012).
 His poetry frequently appears in The New Yorker.
 In his memoirs, The Last Happy Occasion and Vigil (1997), Shapiro has written about the death of his sister and the role that poetry has played in his life.
 He is also the author of a collection of essays on poetry, In Praise of the Impure: Poetry and the Ethical Imagination: Essays, 1980–1991.

-For more information, contact the English department at 7264 or email@example.com.
+For more information, contact the English department at 7228 or firstname.lastname@example.org.